MicrosoftDocs/azure-devops-docs/docs/pipelines/artifacts/build-artifacts.md

 If you don't have a Git repository yet, you can follow this article to [Create a new Git repo in your project](../../repos/git/create-new-repo.md).

 Add the **Publish Build Artifacts** task to your pipeline and fill out the required fields.
+Make sure your file is at the root of your repository.

 :::image type="icon" source="media/publish-task.png" border="false":::

-The text file should be at the root of your repository.

-- Path to publish: $(Build.SourcesDirectory)/environment-variables.txt

-- Artifact name: drop

-- Artifact publish location: Azure Pipelines

 * * *
 ### Publish two sets of artifacts